John the Ripper Pro password cracker

 You may browse the generic documentation for John the Ripper online.
 Also relevant is our presentation on the history of password security.

 There's a mailing list where you can share your experience with John the Ripper and ask questions.
 Please be sure to specify an informative message subject whenever you post to the list (that is, something better than "question" or "problem").
 To subscribe, send an empty message to <john-users-subscribe at lists.openwall.com> or enter your e-mail address below.
 You will be required to confirm your subscription by "replying" to the automated confirmation request that will be sent to you.
 You will be able to unsubscribe at any time and we will not use your e-mail address for any other purposes or share it with a third party.
-The list archives are available on MARC and Gmane, as well as locally.
+The list archive is available locally and via MARC.

 There's a proactive password strength checking module for PAM-aware password changing programs, which can be used to prevent your users from choosing passwords that would be easily cracked with programs like John.